 <line space>

-If the unity is a group of things, then a transitive verb prefixed with raz- will describe dispersal as in (4), where the driver disperses the other party-goers to their various homes.
+If the unity is a group of things, then a transitive verb prefixed by raz- will describe dispersal – as in (4), where the driver disperses the other party goers to their various homes.

-With intransitive verbs we often find a circumfix with -sja expressing its reciprocal meaning to yield raz-…-sja meaning ‘go in different directions’ as in (5).
+With intransitive verbs we often find a circumfix with -sja expressing its reciprocal meaning to yield raz-…-sja ‘go in different directions’, as in (5).

 <NEX>